DAIEXPERT/RepIntelAI/docs/docs/examples/hybrid_research.md

 **Q: How long does a typical research session take?**
 A: The duration varies based on the complexity of the query and the amount of data to process.
 It can range from 1-5 minutes for very comprehensive research.

-**Q: Can I use GPT Researcher with other language models?**
+**Q: Can I use RepIntel A with other language models?**
-A: Currently, GPT Researcher is optimized for OpenAI's models.
-Support for other models can be found [here](../gpt-researcher/llms/llms.md).
+A: Currently, RepIntel A is optimized for OpenAI's models.
+Support for other models can be found [here](../RepIntel_AI/llms/llms.md).

-**Q: How does GPT Researcher handle conflicting information between local and web sources?**
+**Q: How does RepIntel A handle conflicting information between local and web sources?**
 A: The system attempts to reconcile differences by providing context and noting discrepancies in the final report.
 It prioritizes more recent or authoritative sources when conflicts arise.

 **Q: Is my local data sent to external servers during the research process?**
 A: No, your local documents are processed on your machine.
 Only the generated queries and synthesized information (not raw data) are sent to external services for web research.

-For more information and updates, please visit the [GPT Researcher GitHub repository](https://github.com/assafelovic/gpt-researcher).
+For more information and updates, please visit the [RepIntel A GitHub repository](https://github.com/assafelovic/RepIntel_AI).